What Is A Celiac Plexus Block?

 • Liver tumors

 • Cancer pain that is intractable and has been unresponsive to most pain treatments.
-For patients with pain that is unresponsive to other treatments, or who suffer from serious side effects from cancer treatments, celiac plexus blocks reduce pain and can increase your overall quality of life
+For patients with pain that is unresponsive to other treatments, or who suffer from serious side effects from cancer treatments, celiac plexus blocks reduce pain and can increase your overall quality of life.

 The amount and duration of pain relief varies from person to person and can be temporary, with some experiencing pain relief for weeks and others for years.

-How is a Celiac Plexus Block performed?
+How Is A Celiac Plexus Block Performed?

 For the procedure itself, you lie flat on your belly on an examination table.
 Your doctor will apply a topical anesthetic to numb the area.
 Sometimes your doctor may recommend intravenous sedation to make the procedure more comfortable.
 Using X-ray guidance, your doctor inserts a thin needle next to your spine.
 When the tip is in the correct position, a second needle is placed on the opposite side of the vertebrae.
 Contrast dye and local anesthetic are injected.
 If the needle and the block are properly administered, you will experience nearly instantaneous and profound pain relief.
 Your doctor may also inject another medication that destroys the celiac nerves for longer-lasting pain relief.
 The entire procedure usually takes less than 30 minutes.
 Your physician will monitor your pain and vital signs (pulse, blood pressure, temperature) after the procedure.
 For many patients experiencing severe abdominal pain, Celiac plexus blocks are an appropriate non-surgical, low risk treatment.
 As with any procedure, there can be side effects.
 Most of these are due to misplacement of the needle and could include the following: